eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 ## Contextual Bandits

+This is an extension to the multi-armed bandit problem itself, not a variation on any of the methods used to tackle it.

 ### What even is a contextual bandit?

 We first need to know what contextual bandits are, let alone Bayesian contextual